MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 # Deployment
+This section outlines the steps required to deploy the website.

 ### Secret Keys
 A number of secret keys will need to be generated in order to run this project.